Fellowship Program FAQ

 In some instances, a new or existing project’s needs may fit particularly well with the capacities and interests of a fellowship applicant.
 When we review applications we may identify opportunities that would not have been advertised as a specific fellowship position.
 Some amount of financial compensation may be involved with these opportunities, and if we identify such opportunities to explore such an arrangement, we will eagerly discuss it directly with the fitting applicant, including any possibility for financial support from the project.
-In addition to these discrete and specific instances, fellows are broadly encouraged to collaborate and find areas of mutual interest with all ongoing Berkman Klein projects over the course of the year.

 Are Berkman Klein fellows allowed to be employed elsewhere during the course of their fellowships?
 What about other types of appointments elsewhere?

 Many fellows have appointments and employment in addition to their Berkman Klein Center fellowship, though maintain flexibility and have support from those positions to spend their time and energies with us as well.
 We’ve found that fellows typically get more out of their time here when the issues they are thinking about through and with the Berkman Klein community relate to their outer-Berkman Klein work.

 Who reviews applications?

 Berkman Klein Center senior staff and faculty directors review applications, and our board of directors make final decisions about Berkman Klein Center fellowship appointments.
 Other members of the Berkman Klein community are often consulted in the course of the review process based on their knowledge or expertise related to the specific applications.